claby2/flask-basic/README.md

 ![Preview](/image.png)

 The CSS in this example is not a main focus.
-Also the code features explainations in the form of comments.
+Further, the code features explainations in the form of comments.